 Below is a list of major marine fish species and their compatibility with each other and corals.
 Keep in mind with marine fish, there can be vast differences in personality.
 A yellow tang can be very peaceful while another can be very aggressive fish and a terror.
 Personalities vary more in saltwater fish – especially when it comes to determine whether they are reef safe fish.

-Factors That Determine Compatibility
+Factors That Determine If Fish Will Get Along

 While the chart supplied below is a good general guideline, every fish is different and many charts do not go into great detail about specific species within the fish breed.
 Let’s talk about these other factors.
 These especially are important to consider if the fish you are looking to house are labeled as a “c” on the chart.